cghuh/RazorBoost-CMS-Connect/README.md

 # RazorBoost-CMS-Connect
 CMS-connect scripts for Razor Boost analysis 2017/2018.
 It should be more develope.
+Filelist.txt is skimming file location.

 ## Recipe